cseljatib/cseljatib.github.io2/people.md

 excerpt: "my lab"
 ---

+Our lab investigates how forest ecosystems change through time.
+We use both mathematical, theoretical, statistical and empirical approaches to address several research questions related to the development of forests; tree allometry; the scaling of tree-level processes to ecosystems; and the building of forest growth model.
+Our research also includes the long-term monitoring of the temperate forests in southern Chile.

-I benefit from several talented researchers and bright students working with me.
+I benefit from several talented researchers and bright students working in my lab.
 Furthermore, I have listed former students at various levels, conditions, and institutions.
+Besides, a link to my current research collaborators.

 ## My lab

 * *Renato Cifuentes*, Ph.D.
 * *Joaquín Riquelme*, Natural Resources Engineer, M.S.